Faculty of Humanities & Social Sciences header

 Call For Papers:

-The organisers invite proposals for papers exploring the intersections of literature and religion, whether in the Irish context specifically or through a broader comparative international framing.
+The organisers invite proposals for papers exploring the intersections of literature and religion.
+While welcoming papers engaging with the Irish context specifically, the organisers are also keen to encourage proposals that take a comparative international framing, or indeed that take as their focus writing from across the globe and across historical periods.
 It is envisaged that papers will be 20 minutes in length; proposals for preconstituted 3-paper panels are also very welcome.

 In spite of their importance to Irish society, culture, and history, the relationship between literature and religion – their imaginative co-dependencies and contestations – has received less recent critical attention than one might expect.
-This symposium seeks to explore the complex interrelationship of these two broad areas, probing the diverse ways in which these key domains of the human experience have intersected, both in the past and the present, in Ireland and in broader global contexts.
+This symposium seeks to explore the complex interrelationship of these two broad areas, probing the diverse ways in which these key domains of the human experience have intersected, both in the past and the present, and not just in the Irish context but those generated by broader global engagements.

-For the purposes of this symposium, we are taking a broad-ranging approach to the themes under discussion: Irish literature is framed as emerging from the island or taking Ireland as a central concern; while religious themes are those which relate to the sacred texts, theologies, beliefs, practices, and socio-cultural engagement of religious traditions (including Christianity, but engagement with other religious traditions would be particularly welcome).
+For the purposes of this symposium, we are taking a broad-ranging approach to the themes under discussion: while Irish literature is framed as emerging from the island or taking Ireland as a central concern, we do not seek to limit contributions to the Irish context only.
+Likewise, religious themes are those which relate to the sacred texts, theologies, beliefs, practices, and socio-cultural engagement of religious traditions (including Christianity, but engagement with other religious traditions would be particularly welcome).

 Paper proposals of 250 words are welcome from, but not limited to, these areas: